 - how the fund has performed during the time you have invested with us

 - the way we apply the smoothing process

 - the effect of any guarantees

+- .

 - our charges for administration, expenses, investment management and any financial adviser commission or charges.
-The difference between the charges we set and the expenses we incur, contributes towards our business profit - any tax we pay and any future tax changes (pensions currently receive favourable tax treatment).
+The difference between the charges we set and the expenses we incur, contributes towards our business profit - any tax we pay and any future tax changes.